 2. The request a quote form.
 This type of form is more specialized towards specific interests on the service you’re offering as a freelancer.
 As you generally don’t have fixed rates, customers can use this form to find out about the amounts you charge for your work.
 One main advantage of it is that it offers you privacy, allowing you to handle each customer’s requests separately and dedicate your attention to giving them a personalized solution.
 Thus, you can adjust your rates depending on each project individually, based on information you can require from your customer through the same handy request a quote form.
 It’s your call what fields to include on the form: ask them about their project type, estimated work hours, complexity, budget and any other details you’d like to get in order to contour the best cost-benefit offer.
 In addition to that, you can make use of the conditional logic (rules) and direct messages based upon customer choice of your services.

 3. The order form.
-If you have well delimited services or products you offer, which customers can buy immediately without having to first request a quote, then you can include an order form on your site.
+If you have well delimited services or products you offer, which customers can buy immediately without having to first request a quote, then you can include an online order form on your site.
 Such type of forms make the buying process piece of cake: customers only have to decide what they’d like to buy, fill out a few fields on the form, click submit and – poof! – you received an order.
 Yes, it’s that simple!
 Moreover, the possibility to integrate order forms with payment gateways, even with multiple ones on the same form, spares you of one more burden – the one of taking extra steps to charge your customer for what they buy.

 4. Write a testimonial form.
 There’s a good reason for which all businesses strive to get testimonials and reviews from clients: 85% of consumers state that they search for online reviews on local businesses before they make a purchase or consume a service (with a rising percent according to latest BrightLocal study).
 Especially as a freelancer, you sure can use an increase in trust from your customers.
 Since you probably don’t yet have a widely known brand which consumers can easily recognize, displaying testimonials or reviews can make a client convert significantly quicker.
 Create your testimonial form just like you wish and brand it according to your taste.
 To ease up the process you can even include a file upload field onto your form, so that customers can use it to send their company logo or the owner’s profile picture along with their testimonial (or use a file upload form from the very start).
 Eventually, you’ll be able to filter your information from within the submissions and turn it into nice testimonials with images for more credibility.